ultimate-notion/ultimate-notion/README.md

 ## License

-Hatch is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+Ultimate-Notion is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.

 ## Credits